jimmyland/igl-js-experiment/README.md

 ## This is a playground for adding web UI on top of libigl algos

-There's a bunch of cool research code here that has no UI.

-I just want to make toys out of some of it.
+There's a bunch of cool research code (not by me) and I just want to make toys out of some of it.

 Any new code here from me is released under the standard open source MIT license.